Install Quake 3 Server Using Docker Compose

 cd quake3-server-docker-compose

-Next, you need to change the variables in the .env and server.cfg file according to your requirements.
+Now edit the variables in .env and server.cfg to match your setup.

 NOTEThe